ASEAN downgrades Myanmar presence in summit in major rebuke

 Officials did not say who would be invited instead.

-In handling Myanmar, ASEAN has been hamstrung by its bedrock policy of noninterference in the domestic affairs of member nations and its consensus decision-making.
-Some member countries such as Malaysia, Indonesia and the Philippines feel action is justified because major unrest in Myanmar could trigger regional instability.
+In handling Myanmar, ASEAN has been hamstrung by its bedrock policy of noninterference in the domestic affairs of member nations and its consensus approach.
+Some members such as Malaysia, Indonesia and the Philippines feel action is justified because major unrest in Myanmar could trigger regional instability.

 Myanmar is widely seen as doing very little to honor its commitments, though it claims to have helped facilitate humanitarian assistance.